Skip to main content

 warning

-Running NVDA does not make a sighted developer a screen reader tester.
-A developer can verify that headings exist, that buttons are labeled, and that focus order is logical -- but they cannot replicate the cognitive model of someone who navigates by sound alone.
+Sighted developers who run NVDA can verify that headings exist, that buttons are labeled, and that focus order is logical, but they cannot replicate the cognitive model of someone who navigates by sound alone.
 Screen reader users develop spatial memory, listening shortcuts, and navigation heuristics that no testing checklist captures.
-Developer testing with NVDA catches markup failures; it does not catch experience failures.
+Developer testing with NVDA catches markup failures, but it does not catch experience failures.
 Organizations that treat developer screen reader testing as a substitute for testing with blind users are replacing one form of absent care with another.

 Real-world examples